 In addition, even if you’re using your own device, secure your journal with a good password.

 The whole point of journaling is that you can express yourself without being worried about how others might respond to your thoughts.

 9. Exercise regularly.

-Regular exercise is one of the best ways to manage nursing stress and burnout in the long term.
+Regular exercise is one of the best ways to manage nursing stress and nurse burnout in the long term.

 As Mayo Clinic points out, exercise increases the release of endorphins and as a result, improves your mood, reduces symptoms of anxiety and depression.